Did you know that my day job is being a Pol Sci student?

 We’re not talking about a law, but a project with a set of policies.

 This is cool because it leaves breathing space for the adoption of the measures that may be necessary for different situations and contexts.
+And the end goal sounds amazing, sure, but this system also lets us focus on the smaller actions of each member state rather than paralyzing us with the huge target of zero emissions.

 The European Green Deal is also wonderfully complex because it tackles many issues across different areas: